British PM: UK will not accept return of asylum seekers from Ireland

 Ireland's politics of immigration have grown more acrimonious in recent years, with an influx of refugees from Ukraine and elsewhere adding urgency to a nationwide housing crisis.

-Far-right groups have exploited the incomers to galvanise a small but vocal movement opposing the accommodation of foreigners, particularly Muslims and Africans.
+Far-right groups have exploited the incomers to galvanise a small but vocal movement opposing the accommodation of foreigners, particularly people of Muslim and African background.
 A stabbing committed by a man of Algerian descent last year caused a riot in Dublin, shocking a country not used to displays of racist violence.